nesian42ryukaiel/CV/content/authors/admin/_index.md

 Hi, I'm Kiha Yu (a.k.a.
 Lucas Yew).

 I am a fresh, new front-end web developer.
-My main skills are the 3 core techs of the Web, HTML, CSS, and JavaScript.
-I am also trained in the use of TypeScript, the strong typed younger brother of JS.
+My main skills include HTML, CSS, JavaScript, and TypeScript.

 I am ready to take on any challenge thrown at me.